nopnop2002/Arduino-STM32-nRF24L01/README.md

 This library can communicate with [this](https://github.com/nopnop2002/esp-idf-mirf).

 # Using with PlatformIO
-Specify the URL in lib_deps.
+Specify the URL in lib_deps of platform.ini.
 ```
 [env:diymore_f407vgt]
 platform = ststm32